heremaps/xyz-documentation/docs/cli/basic-features.md

 ###### Small features

 If your features are small, like you might see in a GeoJSON file containing points or a CSV, you will see faster uploads if you increase the chunk size.
 For example, `-c 1000` will enable the CLI to upload 1000 features at a time.
 If the features are very simple, `-c 10000` may also be approproate.
 As long as the chunk size is below the size of the API gateway, this will speed up your upload.
 The CLI will notify you if there is an upload error.
+(You can see more detailed errors using `-e`.)

 Note that if you need to restart your upload, existing features will not be duplicated.

 ##### Upload and stream large CSV and GeoJSON files

 To upload very large CSV and GeoJSON files to your Data Hub space, will will need to use `-s` -- this will stream the file and avoid Node.js memory errors.
-(It will also be considerably faster than the standard upload method.)
+It will also be considerably faster than the standard upload method.
+(Note that you cannot currently stream a shapefile.)

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s